bobbydyr/Spark-Databricks-SFcrime-Analysis/README.md

-# sfcrime
+# SF crime data analysis and modeling

-# Spark, Spark SQL, DataFrame, Data Clean, Visualization, Clustering, Time Series.
+- Spark, Spark SQL, DataFrame, Data Clean, Visualization, Clustering, Time Series.

 ## Goal:
 - With a background of people care about their safty more than ever.
 I am trying to understand crime happened in San Francisco in the past 16 years with more than 2 million instances.